devgprime/DecentralizedID-Aries-App/README.md

 ## APIs

-Import this [postman file](./weidycollection.json) to use the apis
+Import this [postman file](./DeIDYcollection.json) to use the apis

 ## Workflow

 ## Usage
-WeIDY provides a basic Web3 Identity solution with the following key capabilities:
+DeIDY provides a basic Web3 Identity solution with the following key capabilities:

 Connecting to a local Indy node or DLT ledger.
 Connecting issuer, holder, and verifier actors.